Several types of businesses must have a wine tax permit and file monthly tax returns. They include:

 - Idaho Wine Direct Shipping Requirements

 The Form 1752, Idaho Wine Distributors, Wineries, and Wine Direct Shippers Tax Return, is due on the 15th of the month following the tax period (e.g. October's return is due November 15).
 Personalized copies of Form 1752 are mailed to account owners and aren't available on our website.
-If you've misplaced your paper returns, you can request reprints by contacting Taxpayer Services at (208) 334-7660 in the Boise area or (800) 972-7660 toll free.
+If you've misplaced your paper returns, you can request reprints by contacting Taxpayer Services at (208) 334-7660 in the Boise area or toll free at (800) 972-7660.
 Form 1752 instructions and all required schedules are on this website.

 A winery is considered a direct shipper when it ships wine directly to a resident's home.
 A direct shipper must meet certain requirements.
 All direct shippers of wine must have a wine tax permit and file monthly wine tax returns.